-MUS 101

-Music Appreciation
+MUS 101 Music Appreciation SEM 1 / 0.5 credit

 Prerequisites: None

 Description: Music for Listeners.
 This class will teach students how to identify famous composers, artists, arrangers, and historically significant members of the music community.
 In addition, the students will also learn how to listen to, dissect, and identify musical examples with correct terminology.
 No instrumental experience is required.